-This one common term has been around in the online marketplace since quite a few years.
+This one common term has been around in the online marketplace for quite a few years.
 But what does the term actually mean?
 The term last mile was initially used for referring to the final stage of telecommunication networks and has nowadays widely used to describe the final lap of package delivery services.
-Last mile delivery hence can be defined as the transportation of goods from a warehouse or hub to a destined address which can either be a home or commercial space.
+Last-mile delivery hence can be defined as the transportation of goods from a warehouse or hub to a destined address which can either be a home or commercial space.
 The term also refers to the delivery of goods from the source to the destination as fast as possible.

 Lately, last mile logistics has gained a high significance in retailers, restaurants and e-commerce providers due to the omnichannel retailing processes.
 For all those who are unaware of omnichannel retailing, it is very similar to multi-channel retailing.
 With the onset of ‘Internet of Things’ people have moved on to shopping on multiple channels, i.e; both online shopping through online stores and e-commerce websites and offline shopping from brand stores.
 Hence, when the scenario reaches to online shopping or package deliveries, last mile delivery has a large significance on branding.
 Studies have shown that consumers are ready to pay better for same-day and last mile deliveries.

 Last mile delivery system for Retailers

 Gone is the time, people wanna go to retail stores to buy their groceries, stand in long queues for weighing and billing.
 Mostly every household now prefers groceries to be delivered at their doorstep n the same day of delivery.
 This forms the biggest challenge for retailers to get the items delivered the same day.
 They will have to not only keep up to the quality of their products but must also ensure the quality and timely delivery of the products simultaneously.